jundalisay/sp/content/en/superphysics/principles/chapter-08k.md

 <!-- > *For example, the collapse of the USSR clearly shows that the ideas of Marx and Lenin were wrong.
 Thus, they can never be regarded as Socratic dialecticians.
 On the other hand, the ideas of The Prophet Mohammad, Jesus, and Buddha have persisted and flourished.
 These prove that they are in line with the True Nature of things.  -->

+## Update October 13, 2025: A Black Box of Principles

 The distillation of the total knowledge then leads to a single pattern knowledge called **principles** which form the foundation of Superphysics.

 <!-- A product of the distillation of the knowledge* of Western and Eastern philosophy then produces universal and timeless principles which we call The Metaphysics of Things or MoT. -->
 <!-- https://play.google.com/store/books/details/['Juan']_Dalisay_Jr_The_Metaphysics_of_Things_Book_1?id=JY3tDwAAQBAJ -->

 Unlike metaphysical principles which are purely theoretical, the principles must survive in physical reality, either as actual evidence, demonstrations, or successful predictions.

+Problems will be run through the black box of principles in order to come up with a set of answers or action steps that can be adopted.
+The results of those actions can then be run through the black box again to come up with a new recommendation or prediction.

+This is currently done by large language models to come up with better answers as time passes and more info is provided to it.

 {{< dc t="Update: December 2021" >}}
 Below are examples of real-world evidence.